spectre-app/www/content/blog/2021-02-04-whats-a-password.md

 I don't want to worry about ever forgetting or losing my passwords again : It's math.
 The solution doesn't disappear just because you forgot it.
-Even if you were to lose everything you have and hold: get a Spectre app, enter your full name and personal secret.
+Even if you were to lose everything you have and hold: get a Spectre app, enter your full name and Spectre secret.
 All your passwords are there, instantly, no backups, no Internet, just math.
-But, uh – don't forget your personal secret.
+But, uh – don't forget your Spectre secret.
 Without it, you may just be the clone.

 I want passwords that are *scientifically* good passwords : Spectre's passwords are cryptographically generated from uniform one-way hashing algorithms encoded into password policies designed to find the perfect balance between maximum entropy and maximum usability.